GSA/Section508.gov/_posts/2024-05-16-byte-001-built-in-checkers.md

 tags: Accessibility-Bytes Content-Creation Testing #choose one or more (comma separated): Accessibility-Bytes, Acquisition, Content-Creation, Design-and-Develop, Events, Policy-and-Management, Testing
 social_img: '{{site.baseurl}}/assets/images/social-media-og-image-bytes.jpg'
 created: 2024-05-16
-description: '<strong>Need to create a Microsoft Word document but not sure how to make certain it meets Section 508 standards?</strong><p> Before sharing or publishing your document, presentation, or spreadsheet, run the built-in Accessibility Checker to make sure your Microsoft Office content does not have easily identifiable accessibility issues.
-Run the Word Accessibility Checker in three-steps.'
+description: 'Need to create a Microsoft Word document but not sure how to make certain it meets Section 508 standards?'
 contributors:
 redirect_from:
 - blog/accessibility-bytes/1/ #Allows users to navigate by number